-Per California health and safety code Chapter 1.7, 120395-120399, universities are required to present information to students and parents on Meningococcal disease.
+Per California health and safety code (HSC) Chapter 1.7, 120395-120399, universities are required to present information to students and parents on Meningococcal disease.
 Meningococcal disease commonly occurs in housing students.
 In compliance with the regulation, please read the follow disclosure form.
-This document must be signed by the student (and parent if the student is under age 18) and returned to the student health center.
+This document must be signed by the student (and parent if the student is under age 18) and uploaded into the MedProctor portal.